 Ensure compliance with regulations such as HIPAA and GDPR

 The network safety mechanisms are dependent on the native cloud provider but encompass various security measures that make cloud-native a reliable, safe choice for data-related needs.

 4. Workforce interactions

 The need of the hour, a digitally enabled workplace solution is provided by cloud-native solutions.
+This is probbaly one of the greatest benefits of cloud computing in healthcare.
 The capabilities of the native cloud are extended to the health organization staff as cloud-native architecture facilitates work among people, process, and tools that increases collaboration and help teams to speed and smooth the transfer of applications and deploy into production.
 Cloud-native can also help within the organization by

 Automating workforce attendance tracking